mattsirocki/web-table/README.md

 web-table
 =========

-Web Table is a simple php application which allows you to create dynamic tables of information.
-These tables are templatable and can be edited on-the-fly.
+Web Table is a simple PHP application which allows you to create dynamic tables of information.
+These tables are templatable and can be edited via on-the-fly AJAX calls.
+They are saved to disk as `*.tbl` files using JSON.
+These data files can easily be read into arrays via `json_decode()` in PHP.
+They also can be read into complex Table objects via the `Table::load()` method.

 Getting Started
 ---------------